 Instant Pot Lemon Blueberry Cheesecake is cool, creamy and lemony, with a blueberry swirl throughout.
-An easy dessert you can make in the pressure cooker!
+An easy dessert recipe you can make in the pressure cooker!

 Cheesecakes are my favorite Instant Pot desserts, and this lemon blueberry cheesecake is my latest creation.
 It looks and tastes like a fancy bakery dessert, but it’s super easy to make in your own home!